 Nurse Credit: The CMSC designates this enduring material for 1.0 contact hour (none in the area of pharmacology).

 Disclosures: Francois Bethoux, MD, Editor in Chief of the International Journal of MS Care (IJMSC), has served as Physician Planner for this activity.
-He has disclosed relationships with Springer Publishing (royalty), Qr8 (receipt of intellectual property rights/patent holder), Biogen (receipt of intellectual property rights/patent holder, speakers’ bureau), GW Pharma (consulting fee), BioRhythms (consulting fee, contracted research), and Adamas Pharmaceuticals (contracted research).
+He has disclosed relationships with Springer Publishing (royalty), Qr8 (receipt of intellectual property rights/patent holder), Biogen (receipt of intellectual property rights/patent holder, speakers’ bureau), GW Pharma (consulting fee), MedRhythms (consulting fee, contracted research), Genentech (consulting fee), Helius (consulting fee), and Adamas Pharmaceuticals (contracted research).
 Laurie Scudder, DNP, NP, has served as Reviewer for this activity.
 She has disclosed no relevant financial relationships.
-Kedar K.V.
-Mate, PhD, has disclosed no relevant financial relationships.
-Nancy E. Mayo, PhD, has disclosed no relevant financial relationships.
-One peer reviewer for IJMSC has disclosed a relationship with Biogen (advisory board consultant, fee paid to institution); the other peer reviewer has disclosed no relevant financial relationships.
+Anne Christin Rahn, PhD, has disclosed no relevant financial relationships.
+Alessandra Solari, MD, has disclosed relationships with Biogen, Merck Serono, Novartis, Almirall, and Excemed (personal fees for speaker honoraria).
+Heleen Beckerman, PhD, has disclosed no relevant financial relationships.
+Richard Nicholas, PhD, has disclosed relationships with Biogen, Roche, and Novartis (consulting fee) and Novartis, Biogen, Roche, and Sanofi (principal investigator on MS trials).
+David Wilkie, PhD, has disclosed no relevant financial relationships.
+Christoph Heesen, MD, has disclosed no relevant financial relationships.
+Andrea Giordano, MSc, has disclosed no relevant financial relationships.
+The peer reviewer for IJMSC has disclosed relationships with Biogen, Novartis, Roche, and Sanofi Genzyme (consulting fee, speakers’ bureau, contracted research); EMD Serono (consulting fee, speakers’ bureau); and Alexion and Teva Neuroscience (consulting fee).
 The staff at IJMSC, CMSC, and Delaware Media Group who are in a position to influence content have disclosed no relevant financial relationships.
 Note: Financial relationships may have changed in the interval between listing these disclosures and publication of the article.

 Method of Participation: